schamp/docker-rpi-tor-relay/README.md

 The container is also configured to listen on port 9001 for the relay traffic.
 Make sure to open the in your firewall.

+Derived from https://github.com/vpetersson/docker-tor-relay, modified for use on Raspbian (Jessie)

 ## Usage

 ### Minimal usage